 NOTA (1,4,7-triazacyclononane-N,N',N''-triacetic acid)

-NOTA has a smaller ring structure in comparison to DOTA and only has 3 chelating
+NOTA has a smaller ring structure in comparison to DOTA and only has three chelating

-carboxylate groups and 3 nitrogens, it has 6 coordination sites with metal ions.
+carboxylate groups and three nitrogens, it has six coordination sites with metal

 TETA (1,4,8,11-tetraazacyclotetradecane-N,N',N'',N'''-tetraacetic acid)

-TETA has 4 chelating carboxylate group s and 4 nitrogens.
+TETA has four chelating carboxylate groups and four nitrogens.
 C- and N-functionalized

-derivatives can be prepare wit TETA.
-A p-bromoacetamidobenzyle-TETA derivative could
+derivatives can be prepare with TETA.
+A p-bromoacetamidobenzyle-TETA derivative

-This BCA contains four carboxylate groups and 3 nitrogens that can hold metals tightly
+This BCA contains four carboxylate groups and three nitrogens that can hold metals

-in a coordination complex of seven dative bonds.
-This compound is good at chelating
+tightly in a coordination complex of seven dative bonds.
+This compound is good at

-lanthanide element series, such as europium, samarium, terbium and dysprosium.
-This
+chelating lanthanide element series, such as europium, samarium, terbium and dysprosium.

-BCA is primarily used for complexing metals to form fluorescent probes for time-resolved
+This BCA is primarily used for complexing metals to form fluorescent probes for

 Sample Submission Requirement: